-What is social equity?
-In the cannabis industry it has become a rallying cry against the ongoing missteps in policy reform and cannabis regulation around reconciling the direct and disproportionate impact of cannabis criminalization on the wellbeing of Black, Indigenous, and Latinx people.
+Throughout the cannabis industry "social equity" has become a rallying cry to reconcile the direct and disproportionate impact of cannabis criminalization on the wellbeing of Black, Indigenous, and Latinx people.
 This much is clear.
 But what, exactly, does social equity mean?
 For the past several years, and as more and more states legalize commercialization, expungements and adjunct social equity programming have dominated efforts that have fallen quite short of delivering opportunity and reconciliation to the communities they aim to serve.
 Simply put, “social equity" is poorly and inconsistently defined throughout the cannabis industry, failing to consider the totality of what creates and ensures equity across a diverse population.

 In order to "get equity right," we must develop a comprehensive and shared understanding of what exactly equity is, what it must holistically do, and what roles we all must play to achieve it.

 Equity is perhaps best explained through its intersection with ecology, or the state of the relationship between people and the construction of our social ecosystems.

 Equity as a spectrum ranges from inequity to total equity, and represents the degree of assurance that all people have access to full health and total wellbeing.
 But when our health—good or poor—is a malleable state of being that is continually influenced by the social ecosystems within which we all live, our wellbeing is dependent on the resiliency and sustainability of healthy ecosystems.

 Total equity is better known as health equity, and it should achieve full health and total wellbeing for all people.

 Another helpful way to describe health equity is as the sum of 4 pillars:

-Economic Equity: The assuredness of 1) economic reciprocity and 2) fair access to opportunities and services that a) secure and grow economic resources such as income, savings, assets, and capital.
-2) Possessing personal and collective agency over the flow of economic resources through a household or community.
+Economic Equity: The assuredness of 1) economic reciprocity and 2) fair access to opportunities and services that a) secure and grow economic resources such as income, savings, assets, and capital, and b) bring personal and collective agency over the flow of economic resources through a household or community.